Elena-sky/go-microservices-2025/README.md

 - Run the Minikube tunnel (this allows external access to the LoadBalancer IP): `minikube tunnel`
 - Remove the LoadBalancer service you just created if you need to update or replace it (e.g., due to config changes or redeployment), run `kubectl delete svc broker-service`
 - Reapply the broker deployment and potentially its associated Service if defined inside broker.yml, run`kubectl apply -f k8s/broker.yml`.
 This ensures that the deployment is in sync with the latest configuration, especially if the broker.yml defines a service that was deleted or modified.
+11) Adding an NGINX Ingress to Our Cluster.
+Run inside the project dir:
+- Enable the Ingress addon in Minikube, run  `minikube addons enable ingress`.
+This enables the NGINX Ingress controller within your Minikube cluster, which will handle HTTP(S) routing.
+- Apply the ingress.yml file, run `kubectl apply -f ingress.yml`.
+This applies the Ingress resource definition.
+The ingress.yml typically defines the routing rules (paths, services, etc.) for incoming HTTP traffic.
+- Verify the Ingress is created successfully, run `kubectl get ingress`.
+This command lists all the Ingress resources in your cluster, allowing you to confirm that the Ingress resource was properly applied.
+- Edit the /etc/hosts file: To access your services via custom domain names (e.g., front-end.info and broker-service.info), you need to add mappings in your local machine’s hosts file.
+This maps the IP addresses of your services to these domain names, run `sudo vi /etc/hosts` and add new line `127.0.0.1 front-end.info broker-service.info`
+- Start the Minikube tunnel, run`minikube tunnel`.
+This command allows access to the services exposed via LoadBalancer or Ingress on your Minikube cluster.
+The tunnel routes network traffic from the host machine to Minikube and helps to expose services externally.